Iqaluit (film)

 Iqaluit is a 2016 Canadian drama film directed and written by Benoît Pilon and starring Marie-Josée Croze, François Papineau and Natar Ungalaaq.
 The film was shot in Iqaluit, Nunavut, which provided its title.
 It is about a Quebec woman (Croze) who travels to Northern Canada after her husband (Papineau) is seriously injured.
-She uncovers the secret relationships he had with the Inuit community, and becomes acquainted with an Inuit man (Ungalaaq) struggling with a related family crisis.
+She uncovers the secret relationships he had with the Inuit community, and becomes acquainted with an Inuk man (Ungalaaq) struggling with a related family crisis.

 Pilon conceived of the story and planned the execution for years, though the travel and shooting conditions provided challenges.
 The film screened in a few film festivals before a general release.
 Iqaluit received some positive coverage in the Quebec press and favorable reactions from Nunavut viewers.